dean-shaff/money-share/notes.md

-### 15/09/2020
+TODO:
 - Don't ever send password back in response!!!!
 - I need to make (most) API routes authenticated routes only... this will happen later

+### 16/09/2020

+Okay, yesterday I got a good chunk of the Dashboard page set up.
+I'm not at the point where I need to be thinking about the following:
+- rotation member order; how can we modify this? what if I want a shuffle in the configuration page?
+- keeping track of who has paid and not in a given cycle?

+I think I can use `sequelize` to do this, by playing around with the intermediary field the interfaces between `Rotation` and `User`.

+I'm looking at the advanced many-to-many guide [here](https://sequelize.org/master/manual/advanced-many-to-many.html)

+I'm going to create a custom through model, with two extra fields: `rotationIndex` (DataTypes.INTEGER) and `cyclePaid` (DataTypes.BOOLEAN).

+I think it makes sense to have another model, sort of like a comment, that will keep track of a user's cycle history.
+Maybe I could call it `CycleNote` with `datePaid`, `amountPaid`, `rotationId`, and `notes`.
+Have a `hasmany` relationship with users.

+### 15/09/2020

 ### 14/09/2020